 "Gamma files" for Use With MIDIBoek and Noteur Software

-with the ways Internet Explorer (IE) and Firefox download text
+with the ways Internet Explorer (IE) and Firefox

-files.
-If you open a text (.TXT) file in IE and then use "Save As"
+file in IE and then use "Save As" IE inserts header material

-IE inserts header material which results in a non-functional .GAM
+which results in a non-functional .GAM file.
+If you open

-file.
-If you open a text (.TXT) file in FireFox and then use "Save
+a text (.TXT) file in FireFox and then use "Save As" Firefox

-results in a non-functional .GAM file.
+non-functional .GAM file.

-The safest way to save .TXT and .GAM files in their original form
+The safest way to save .TXT and .GAM files in their

-As when the choice is offered.
+when the choice is offered.

-Gamma files may be viewed and edited in the Windows utility
+Gamma files may be viewed and edited in the Windows

-program Notepad.
+utility program Notepad.

 If you are working with .GAM and .TXT files, Windows Explorer

-should be set to display files extensions.
+should be set to display files extensions in your directories.

 The files below are provided as .GAM files.
-For use in MIDIBoek
+For use in

-C. The MIDIBoek and Noteur programs work
+on Drive C. The MIDIBoek and Noteur programs

-only in the Windows operating system.
+work only in the Windows operating system.

 Files for the 20 note Carl Frei Scale: